adnammit/checklist/readme.md

 Multirepo using git submodules and docker-compose:
 * Client: React + TypeScript + Vite
-* API: ASP.NET Core + Entity Framework
+* API: ASP.NET Core + Entity Framework (or Dapper??)
 * DB: PostgreSQL

 ## Getting Started
 * clone this repo using `--recurse` to get the submodules
-* for db setup, you will need to create an `.env` file in the root of the project with the following variables:
+* for db setup, you will need to create an `.env` file in the root of the project with the following variables (hint: check appsettings for dummy local values):
 	```
 		POSTGRES_USER=
 		POSTGRES_PASSWORD=